 It revolves around the stories of a variable selection of heroes that have to defend their world (or rather star system, as the different locations are all located in a universe known as the Otherworld) from a constant stream of enemies from all different kinds of places.

-Did I mention that weird stuff happens, as the one true power source is Synergy, whose master, The Creator (better known as Alexei) created the Fandom Seed (Exactly the kind of Fandom it implies) in order to trap a pure version of that energy field into one container which grew over the course of 6 years into a large art gallery (bear with me here) that contained material from different types of art galleries (known as Soul Galleries in Legacy) known as the Folder of Surprise.
+A ton of stuff happens, as the one true power source is Synergy, whose master, The Creator (better known as Alexei) created the Fandom Seed (Exactly the kind of Fandom it implies) in order to trap a pure version of that energy field into one container which grew over the course of 6 years into a large art gallery (bear with me here) that contained material from different types of art galleries (known as Soul Galleries in Legacy) known as the Folder of Surprise.
 The reason why the enemies have even shown up in the first place was to seize the Folder, destroy it, and replace it with a gallery of their own, comprised of nothing but (according to Beginnings) "18+ material".